keroserene/snowflake/README.md

 python -m http.server
 ```

-Then, open a browser tab to `http://127.0.0.1:8000/snowflake.html`,
+Then, open a browser tab to `http://127.0.0.1:8000/snowflake.html` to view
+the debug-console of the snowflake.,
-which causes you to act as an ephemeral Tor bridge.
+So long as that tab is open, you are an ephemeral Tor bridge.

 ### FAQ